CBrown19/yahoo-fantasy-sheets/README.md

 <h3>Step four - initialize the script</h3>

 - Go to the `main.gs` file in the script.
 Ensure the `initializeLeagueData` function is selected in the dropdown at the top, then click RUN
 - A google authorization window may pop up.
-You have to allow the app to access your google account.
-If you run into errors here, try doing in this chrome without adblockers running.
+You have to allow the app to access your google account with all the requested permissions checked.
+It will say it's unsafe because google hasn't verified it, but proceed anyway (under 'advanced').
+If you run into errors here, try doing this in Chrome without adblockers running.
 - Navigate to your sheet and you will see a sidebar to the right.
 Click authorize.
 You will be redirected to a yahoo screen requesting authorization to your yahoo account.
-Once done, the sidebar in google sheets that hopefully returns "success"
+Once done, the sidebar in google sheets that hopefully returns "success".
+If this fails, double check you put the correct Redirect URI in Yahoo in step 3.
-- Re-run the `initializeLeagueData` function from the `main.gs` file.
+- The script will have failed in the meantime, so now you just need to re-run the `initializeLeagueData` function from the `main.gs` file.
-- The script may take some time to run while data is copied into your sheet.
+- This time it should work.
+It may take some time to run while data is copied into your sheet, especially the player data step.
 Watch the log in Apps Script to see when it is complete.
 - You should now see some new sheets created in your spreadsheet (as listed in Step 1)